Create an LwA Security Profile

 When endpoints have multiple versions available, the syntax for each version is listed in tabs.
 Although the latest version is the recommended endpoint syntax, you can use the previous versions if you prefer.
 DRS is always backwards compatible with support for previous versions.

 Customers can modify their auto-replenishment settings from their Amazon account.
 When you integrate DRS in your product, either through a mobile app or microsite, you can also include this page in a browser window within your product.
-The following URL can be used for these customer-facing pages and interactions, such as your settings and teaser pages:
+The following URL can be used for these customer-facing pages and interactions, such as your settings:

 More details are available in the Device Management and Settings page.